 Nonproprietary names are preferred to proprietary names for devices, equipment, and reagents.
 However, if several brands of the same product are being compared or if the use of proprietary names is necessary for clarity or to replicate the study, proprietary names should be given at first mention along with the nonproprietary name.

 When providing a proprietary name of any product (or software) in a paper, the name of the manufacturer/supplier/developer is also important and should be included in parentheses after the name or description.
+If the developer name is already part of the software name, the parenthetical note can be omitted.
 Because the location of the manufacturer/developer is easy to look up online, this information is no longer required.

 Example: